 Chapter 3 Bottlenecks

-Unfortunately, the CPU of a conventional computer, such as my laptop, can only operate on a tiny amount of memory at any one time.
+Unfortunately, the CPU of a conventional computer such as my laptop can only operate on a tiny amount of memory at any one time.
 Thus, there is a bottleneck between the memory and the CPU.
 Instead of the CPU doing calculations and transformations of all the memory simultaneously, it only does so bit-by-bit.

 After the image of an object forms on your retinas, or sounds hit your eardrum, neurons carry information about these signals to your brain.

-Some of that information you will then perceive.
+The associated processing results in perception.
 For example, you might perceive that there is a salt shaker in front of you.
 Some of the information you will also remember and be able to recall a second or so later.
 But you will not consciously perceive all of the information that reaches your brain, and you will remember even less.
 In other words, we have bottlenecks in perception and memory.
 Only a limited amount of the sensory signals coming in from the eye are fully processed for memory or even for perception.
 Attention refers to the control of which signals are processed the most.
 That is, if you attend to an object, your brain is trying to ensure that it is fully processed.

 For perception, some signals from the senses won’t be perceived unless the associated sensory signals are routed to processes in the brain that can only process a few things at a time.
 Memory also has a limitation, and not just in how much storage is available.
 There is also a bottleneck for getting things encoded into memory.
 That is, many things won’t be remembered unless you attend to them so that the associated perceptual representations are routed into the memory processes that, sadly, can only process a few things at a time.
 We don’t think the situation in the brain is as simple as a single bottleneck like a CPU.
 Instead, the different things the brain does are subject to different kinds of bottlenecks.